aws-samples/amazon-connect-workshop/README.md

 ## What are we going to build?
 Create a contact center that has the following functionality:
+1. Play a hot message if there is one.
-1. If a phone number has called before say "welcome back", if not, greet the caller.
+2. If a phone number has called before say "welcome back", if not, greet the caller.
-2. Ask the person if they would like to be called back later to respond to a survey after the call.
+3. Ask the person if they would like to be called back later to respond to a survey after the call.
-3. Using their voice to choose, give them the option of waiting on hold, being called back later, or connected to the emergency line.
+4. Using their voice to choose, give them the option of waiting on hold, being called back later, or connected to the emergency line.
-4. If they choose to wait, check to see if it is in the hours of operation and if anyone is available.
+5. If they choose to wait, check to see if it is in the hours of operation and if anyone is available.
 If no one is currently available, put the caller in the callback queue.
-5. If they select the callback queue, place the customer in a callback queue.
+6. If they select the callback queue, place the customer in a callback queue.
-6. If they are connected to the emergency line, look up who is on call and connect the customer to that person.
+7. If they are connected to the emergency line, look up who is on call and connect the customer to that person.
 If they're unable to connect, reach out to someone else.
-7. If the person choose to answer the survey, call the person back to answer a satisfaction survey.
+8. If the person choose to answer the survey, call the person back to answer a satisfaction survey.

 ## Prepare the Environment (if not already done)